pentagramswheel/libra/README.md

 ## How to Install
 After pulling this project, you can import it using the <medium><a href='https://www.jetbrains.com/help/idea/gradle.html'>JetBrains' official IntelliJ Gradle documentation</a></medium>.
-All dependencies will be imported upon starting up the project with Gradle.
-If another IDE is being used, the only installation needed to import the project is Gradle.
+All dependencies will be imported upon starting up the project with Gradle (often included with IntelliJ).
+If another IDE is being used, Gradle must be installed to import the project dependencies.

-To start the bot from the console, run the following code.
-Remember Gradle is the only Java dependency needed to run it.
+To start the bot from the console, run the following:
 ```
 java src/main/java/bot/Main.java
 ```